DataDome raises $35M to defend ecommerce from bot attacks

 “We owe our current hypergrowth to our over 150 customers — like Axel Springer, AngelList Talent, Australia Post, and Foot Locker — who have placed their trust in us to protect them from malicious bot traffic and online fraud,” Grenier said.
 “With its expertise in both ecommerce and software-as-a-service, Elephant is an ideal partner as we continue to scale aggressively, particularly in the U.S., in order to serve even more ecommerce businesses and fulfill our mission to free the internet of fraudulent traffic.”

-Existing investor ISAI also participated in DataDome’s round.
+Existing investor ISAI also participated in DataDome’s round announced today.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: